Chaet, Bernard, b. 1924

 Active in Boston, Mass.; New Haven, Conn.

-Biographical/Historical Note: Painter, educator; Boston, Mass. and New Haven, Conn.
+Biographical/Historical Note: Bernard Chaet (1924-2012) was a painter and teacher in Boston, Mass. and New Haven, Conn.
 Chaet was born March 7, 1924 in Boston, and attended the School of the Museum of Fine Arts, Boston, studying with Karl Zerbe and graduating in 1949 with a B.S. from Tufts University which had an affiliated program with the MFA.
 On Zerbe's recommendation, he began teaching painting at Yale University in 1951, retiring in 1990.
 He exhibited often in Boston at the Boris Mirski Gallery and the Alpha Gallery.
 Chaet is the author of Artists at Work (1961), the Art of Drawing (1971 and 1977), and An Artists's Notebook: Techniques and Materials (1979).

 How to Use this Collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.